+TABLE

-TABLE If TABLE is specified in addition, the lists are created in a table format that can be further processed on PC with Excel or another spreadsheet program, see page 241.
+If TABLE is specified in addition, the lists are created in a table format that can be further processed on PC with Excel or another spreadsheet program, see "Processing evaluation data on the PC".
 TABLE only works on the segregated lists TASKS, TIMES, TCLASS, TACCL, TACPT and TACLIST.

-OPTION DECIMAL-SEPARATOR={ COMMA | POINT }, SHOW-TSN={ FIRST | ALL } Defines the decimal separator.
+OPTION DECIMAL-SEPARATOR={ COMMA | POINT }, SHOW-TSN={ FIRST | ALL }

+Defines the decimal separator.